f4hbg/ezChromato/README.md

 ---

-acquisition from any chromatograph 0/1Volt output
+captures from any chromatograph 0/1Volt output

 no drivers (except arduino), no card, no special cable needed